iree-org/iree/docs/GetStarted/generic_vulkan_env_setup.md

 ### Debian/Ubuntu

-The following packages should be installed for a proper Vulkan runtime:
+The following packages should be installed for a proper Vulkan runtime to test the runtime functions properly:

 * [libvulkan1][PackageLibVulkan1] for the Vulkan loader `libvulkan.so`.
 * (AMD) [mesa-vulkan-drivers][PackageMesaVulkan] for Mesa AMD Vulkan ICD.